maldoinc/wireup/docs/pages/factory_functions.md

     ```

-### Inject strings, ints and other base types
+### Inject built-in types

-If you want to inject resources which are just strings, ints etc then you can use a factory in combination with `NewType`.
+If you want to inject resources which are just strings, ints, or other built-in types then you can use a factory in combination with `NewType`.

 ```python title="factories.py"